Skip to content ↓

 All student records relating to medical conditions and administration of medication will be kept in a secure location which is only accessible to relevant staff.
 It will only be shared with other professionals where it is considered necessary and in the best interest of the child.

 Any concerns regarding confidentiality raised by parents will be investigated.
-Concerns can be raised to Mrs Griffith, Assistant Vice Principal & SENCo, or Mr Fletcher Head of School.
+Concerns can be raised to Miss Clarke, Associate Assistant Vice Principal & SENCo, or Mr Fletcher Principal.

 Offsite visits